xueyuanhuang/use-apple-product/shortcut.md

 show path:option+cmd+p

 delete folder:ctrl+click, choose to move to bin

+zoom in and zoom out the page:control+cmd+F